 You can eat as normal but certain foods should be avoided to protect the teeth and braces against damage such as sticky foods (i.e. chewing gum, toffee, etc.), very hard foods such as nuts, sweet snacks and drinks, fizzy drinks and concentrated fruit juices.
 Foods that are healthy but crunchy such as raw carrot and apples should be cut into small pieces.

 The cost of orthodontic treatment can vary depending on the nature of the work needed, the timescale required and the expected result.
 Unlike some other practices, we also offer early orthodontic treatment options for children.

 We give you a full written estimate of the cost and the treatment plan after your consultation and before commencing the treatment.
 We also can offer some payment options.

 After the treatment period the teeth need to be held in their new position for some time so you will be fitted with a retainer to hold them whilst the surrounding gum and bone settles.
 Retainers can be fixed or removable and worn all the time or only at night depending on the original problem.

 Regardless of what type of treatment has taken place, proper attention should be paid to retention at the end of treatment as teeth can move over time.
 Even after the retention period it is normal for minor tooth movements to occur throughout life.
 Orthodontic treatment is not guaranteed to give completely permanent results and so retainers may need to be worn permanently in some cases.

-Orthodontic treatment has many benefits as well as just giving a beautiful, straight smile; it boosts your confidence and encourages you to smile more, there are fewer gaps for plaque to build up in and there is less risk to the bite-surface of the teeth from a misaligned bite.
+Orthodontic treatment in Weybridge has many benefits as well as just giving a beautiful, straight smile; it boosts your confidence and encourages you to smile more, there are fewer gaps for plaque to build up in and there is less risk to the bite-surface of the teeth from a misaligned bite.
 Orthodontic treatment is a long-term investment in the health of your teeth and can really be life changing.